 "It's a free country, and conspiracists have every right to continue their quest.
 But the sober-minded citizen has every right to conclude that the Grail will never be found.
 If a conspiracy (or at least, any conspiracy consisting of more people than could fit into an old Volkswagen beetle) killed Kennedy, we very likely would know about it by now.
 The "smoking gun" document would have been found.
 A credible witness would have come forward.
 Real scientists (and not the amateur hobbyists who populate the ranks of conspiracists) would have uncovered evidence tampering or fakery."

 Perhaps McAdams and the "sober minded" should not make definitive claims about officially inconclusive evidence.
 A grand claim is made that if more than Oswald had killed Kennedy, "we very likely would know about it now."
 These events have no expiration date and no actual trial occurred using the criminal standard of reasonable doubt.
 Perhaps no "smoking gun" exists because officials repeatedly suppressed evidence.
+To abandon an inquiry because someone does not wish to continue looking for more evidence is not proof of all evidence having been found but that some do not wish to review it before they come to a conclusion.

-McAdams has asked for examples of evidence tampering and fakery, perhaps the missing photographs from the Bethesda autopsy Dr. Humes noted and Dr. Humes destroyed his first autopsy protocol and his notes.xvi xvii Bureau Agent Siebert additionally contends the current photographic exhibits and these are just two of the repeated officials that contend the Commission's presumptions.xviii Arlen Specter tampered with testimony by stating Agents Siebert and O'Neill did not take autopsy notes, Siebert refers to Specter's claim as "absolutely false".xix Substantial deficiencies contend the Single Bullet Theory and the evidence it relies upon.
+McAdams has asked for examples of evidence tampering and fakery, perhaps the missing photographs from the Bethesda autopsy Dr. Humes noted and Humes destroyed his first autopsy protocol and his notes.xvi xvii Bureau Agent Siebert additionally contends the current photographic exhibits and these are just two of the repeated officials that contend the Commission's presumptions.xviii Arlen Specter tampered with testimony by stating Agents Siebert and O'Neill did not take autopsy notes, Siebert refers to Specter's claim as "absolutely false".xix Substantial deficiencies contend the Single Bullet Theory and the evidence it relies upon.

 i.
 Hearings of the Select Comm. on Assassinations, Vol. IX, Section V, Possible Associations between Jack Ruby and Organized Crime, Part D, pp. 188-196